Managing differences in behavior

 - MS SQL: Encrypting data in the database.
 An example is for an entire database with

-, etc., is not supported. - Babelfish: Currently not supported.
+CREATE DATABASE ENCRYPTION KEY(TDE) or for finer-grained encryption withENCRYPTBYKEY,CREATE SYMMETRIC KEY, etc., is not supported. - Babelfish: Currently not supported.

 IDENTITY columns support